Patient education: Stroke symptoms and diagnosis (Beyond the Basics)

 - Harvard Medical School

 Stroke is the term doctors use when a part of the brain dies because it goes without blood for too long.
-There are two main types of stroke: those caused by a blockage in a blood vessel in the brain, and those caused by bleeding in the brain or surrounding area.
+There are two main types of stroke: ischemic stroke, which caused by a blockage in a blood vessel in the brain, and hemorrhagic stroke, which is caused by bleeding in the brain or surrounding area.
 (See "Etiology, classification, and epidemiology of stroke".)

 In the United States, approximately 750,000 strokes happen each year, most of which are caused by a blockage in a blood vessel.
 Strokes can cause long-lasting disability or even death.
 However, early treatment and preventive measures can reduce the brain damage that occurs because of stroke.

-The symptoms of a stroke may begin suddenly or develop over hours or days, depending upon the type of stroke.
-In both types of stroke, one or more areas of the brain can be damaged.
+The symptoms of a stroke usually begin suddenly but sometimes develop over hours or days, depending upon the type of stroke.
+In both ischemic and hemorrhagic stroke, one or more areas of the brain can be damaged.
 Depending upon the area affected, a person may lose the ability to move one side of the body, the ability to speak, or a number of other functions.